GregPK/sig/readme.md

 ## Flow

 In this app, you are an Achiever.
 Every achiever has Manado (mana-doo as in mana-for-doing).
-You Manado changes in several ways:
+Your Manado changes in several ways:

  * You get Manado by completing Achievements (an action that you want to reinforce doing, either one-off or repeatable)